• Skip to primary navigation

 fireball-cinnamon-whiskey

-Cinnamon can be add a great depth of flavour to ribs.
+Cinnamon can add a great depth of flavour to ribs.
 Just look at Bar-B-Barn in Montreal.
 They have built a whole business on ribs in a Cinnamon BBQ sauce.
 You can see the Copy Cat recipe here.
 It is a winner too.

 We thoroughly enjoyed these ribs!
 You get a nice touch of heat and layers of flavour!

 And the great thing is you can make these ribs ahead which is fantastic if you are going to serve them for a summer BBQ party.
-You can cool them after removing from the oven and hold them overnight in the fridge.
+You can cool them after removing them from the oven and hold them overnight in the fridge.
 Just let them come to room temperature and finish them off on the BBQ when you are ready to serve.

 potato-salad